 Gen-la Kelsang Jampa is the Deputy Spiritual Director of the NKT-IKBU and the Resident Teacher at International Retreat Centre Grand Canyon.

-Gen Kelsang Rabten is the NKT-IKBU National Spiritual Director for Australia & New Zealand.
+Gen Kelsang Rabten is the Resident Teacher of KMC Australia and KMC Melbourne and is the NKT-IKBU National Spiritual Director for Australia & New Zealand.

 The founder of Buddhism in this world was Buddha Shakyamuni who lived and taught in India some two and a half thousand years ago.
 Since then millions of people around the world have followed the pure spiritual path he revealed.

 Buddha explained that all our problems and suffering arise from confused and negative states of mind, and all our happiness and good fortune arise from peaceful and positive states of mind.